zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     * **x509**

-      This value specifies that a service accepts client certificates forwarded in the HTTP header.
+      This value specifies that a service accepts client certificates forwarded in the HTTP header only.
 The Gateway service extracts information from a valid client certificate.
-For validation, the certificate needs to be trusted by API Mediation Layer, and needs to contain a Client Authentication (1.3.6.1.5.5.7.3.2) entry in Extended Key Usage.
+For validation, the certificate needs to be trusted by API Mediation Layer.
+Extended Key Usage must be either empty or needs to contain a Client Authentication (1.3.6.1.5.5.7.3.2) entry.
 To use this scheme, it is also necessary to specify which headers to include.
 Specify these parameters in `headers`.
+This scheme does not relate to TLS handshake with southbound service.
+Client certificate provided by API ML as a part of TLS handshake belongs to API ML.

 * **authentication.headers**